Plug-in hybrid

-For these cars to be battery operated, they go through charging processes that use different currents.
-These currents are known as Alternating Current (AC) used for on board chargers and Direct Current (DC) used for external charging.
+Mass-produced PHEVs have been available to the public in China and the United States since 2010, with the introduction of the Chevrolet Volt, which was the best selling PHEV until it was surpassed by the Mitsubishi Outlander PHEV at the Volt's end of production in 2019.
+By 2021, BYD Auto emerged as the largest plug-in hybrid vehicle manufacturer in the world.
+As of May 2024, BYD plug-in hybrid cumulative sales surpassed 3.6 million units.
+The BYD Song DM line of SUVs contributed over 1.05 million units.

-Other popular terms sometimes used for plug-in hybrids are "grid-connected hybrids", "Gas-Optional Hybrid Electric Vehicle" (GO-HEV) or simply "gas-optional hybrids".
-GM calls its Chevrolet Volt series plug-in hybrid an "Extended-Range Electric Vehicle".
+China currently has the largest stock of PHEVs in the world, with cumulative sales of 9.31 million units (including EREV) through December 2024.
+In 2024, over 76% of global PHEV sales was contributed by the Chinese market.
+In addition, the five largest producers of PHEVs globally are Chinese manufacturers, which are BYD, Geely, Chery, Li Auto and Changan.

 History

 Invention and early interest

-The Lohner-Porsche Mixte Hybrid, produced as early as 1899, was the first hybrid electric car.
+The Lohner–Porsche Mixte Hybrid, produced as early as 1899, was the first hybrid electric car.
 Early hybrids could be charged from an external source before operation.
-However, the term "plug-in hybrid" has come to mean a hybrid vehicle that can be charged from a standard electrical wall socket.
+The term "plug-in hybrid" has come to mean a hybrid vehicle that can be charged from a standard electrical wall socket.
 The term "plug-in hybrid electric vehicle" was coined by UC Davis Professor Andrew Frank, who has been called the "father of the modern plug-in hybrid".

 The July 1969 issue of Popular Science featured an article on the General Motors XP-883 plug-in hybrid.
 The concept commuter vehicle housed six 12-volt lead–acid batteries in the trunk area and a transverse-mounted DC electric motor turning a front-wheel drive.
 The car could be plugged into a standard North American 120 volt AC outlet for recharging.

 Revival of interest

 In 2003, Renault began selling the Elect'road, a plug-in series hybrid version of their popular Kangoo, in Europe.
 In addition to its engine, it could be plugged into a standard outlet and recharged to 95% range in about 4 hours.
 After selling about 500 vehicles, primarily in France, Norway and the UK, the Elect'road was redesigned in 2007.

-With the availability of hybrid vehicles and the rising gas prices in the United States starting around 2004, interest in plug-in hybrids increased.
+With the availability of hybrid vehicles and the rising gas prices in the United States starting around 2002, interest in plug-in hybrids increased.
 Some plug-in hybrids were conversions of existing hybrids; for example, the 2004 CalCars conversion of a Prius to add lead acid batteries and a range of up to 15 km using only electric power.

 In 2006, both Toyota and General Motors announced plans for plug-in hybrids.
 GM's Saturn Vue project was cancelled, but the Toyota plug-in was certified for road use in Japan in 2007.